ajryan/RptToXml/README.md

 Download the latest [release](https://github.com/ajryan/RptToXml/releases).

+RptToXml references Crystal Reports assemblies.
+The easiest way to get them onto a development machine is to install the Crystal Reports Runtime from an MSI downloaded from [this page](https://www.sap.com/cmp/td/sap-crystal-reports-visual-studio-trial.html).

+Install the SAP frameworks (probably need 32-bit and 64-bit):

+- SAP Crystal Reports for Visual Studio (SP##) runtime engine for .NET framework MSI (32-bit)
+- SAP Crystal Reports for Visual Studio (SP##) runtime engine for .NET framework MSI (64-bit)

 Run the executable from the command line with

 ```sh
 RptToXml.exe path/to/report_name.rpt path/to/output.xml
 ```

 ## Building From Source

-RptToXml references Crystal Reports assemblies.
-The easiest way to get them onto a development machine is to install the Crystal Reports Runtime from an MSI downloaded from [this page](https://www.sap.com/cmp/td/sap-crystal-reports-visual-studio-trial.html).

-Install the framework that works best for your OS:

-- SAP Crystal Reports for Visual Studio (SP##) runtime engine for .NET framework MSI (32-bit)
-- SAP Crystal Reports for Visual Studio (SP##) runtime engine for .NET framework MSI (64-bit)

 The solution will build with VS2012 or higher.
 Express editions have not been tested but should work.